top of page

 HIGHLY PATHOGENIC AVIAN INFLUENZA

 Emily has been interested in HPAI since her secondment to the Animal and Plant Health Agency in 2017 during an outbreak.
 She has since worked on an HPAI modelling projects as part of the MODIL (Modelling Disease in Livestock) consortium and is currently working on a project with colleagues at the Universities of Liverpool and Oxford.
-She is particularly interested in the relative contributions of wild birds in transmission.
+She is particularly interested in the relative contributions of wild birds in transmission and has recently been awarded funding to investigate this further (See news section)

 DISEASE TRANSMISSION AND CONTROL IN UNIVERSITIES AND HIGHER EDUCATION INSTITUTIONS